Public libraries in North America: Canada

+A position statement, "Library & Literacy Services for Indigenous (First Nations, Métis & Inuit) Peoples of Canada" was issued by the Canadian Federation of Library Associations in 2016.

+In 2023 the report, Overdue: The Case for Canada's Public Libraries, was released by The Canadian Urban Libraries Council / Conseil des Bibliothèques Urbaines du Canada.
+The report on the work of 652 library systems and 3350 branches makes the case that investment in public libraries will create social cohesion, contribute to economic growth, and support community resilience for the future.

 Mexico

-The Biblioteca Palafoxiana in Puebla, Mexico, is the oldest public library in the Western Hemisphere, as well as one of the most beautiful.
+The Biblioteca Palafoxiana in Puebla, Mexico, is the oldest public library in the Western Hemisphere.
 In 1640, the Bishop of Puebla, Juan de Palafox y Mendoza, donated 5,000 books from his private collection to the seminary of the Colegio de San Juan with the condition that the books be available to anyone who could read, and not just academics, thus creating the first public library in North America.
 In 2005, UNESCO added it to the Memory of the World Programme list.

 The Biblioteca Nacional de México on the main campus of the National Autonomous University of Mexico in Mexico City was established in 1833.
 As a national library it is the preeminent bibliographic repository of Mexico.
 It also attempts to acquire all foreign books published about Mexico.
 Its collection of 1,250,000 documents, including books, maps and recordings makes it one of the largest libraries in Mexico and Latin America.